Home Water Quality Testing: How to Know If Your Water Is Safe

 Bacteria (Coliform & E. coli)

 The EPA standard is zero detectable coliform per 100 mL of water.
-Any detection of E. coli is a serious red flag — it indicates fecal contamination and requires immediate action.
-Don't use the water for drinking or cooking until it's treated and retested.
+Any detection of E. coli is a serious red flag; it indicates fecal contamination and requires immediate action.
+Legionella is now the most common cause of drinking-water outbreaks in the U.S., followed by Campylobacter, Giardia, and norovirus.

 Lead